Inzhenerka/docs.getdbt.tech/website/docs/docs/collaborate/navigate-query-page.md

 <Lightbox src="/img/docs/collaborate/query-page/qp-ellipsis.jpg" title="Query page ellipsis button" />

 ### Results, Details, and Chart tabs
-These tabs help you analyze query execution and visualize results
+Use these tabs to analyze query execution and visualize results
 - **Results** tab: Displays (or previews) your SQL results in a detailed views.
 Results are limited to 500 rows, support for more rows coming soon!
 - **Details** tab: Generates succinct details of executed SQL query:
   - Query metadata: Title, description, supplied SQL, compiled SQL